 Attack setup via ScriptableObjects, tweakable directly in the Inspector.

-Version 2 gameplay after scaling fixes, tested across multiple devices.
+Sprint 2: gameplay after scaling fixes, verified across multiple device sizes.

 Candy Dandy taught me how to adapt UI for mobile screens and implement Safe Area handling — skills praised by our client as invaluable for future projects.
 I also deepened my experience in character systems, combat mechanics, and technical art integration.
 Most importantly, I learned to balance technical and artistic collaboration while working with a real client and a cross-discipline team.